Scatterlings of Africa: Background and composition

 Juluka (meaning "sweat" in Zulu) was founded in 1969 by Johnny Clegg and Sipho Mchunu.
 They mixed Zulu music with influences from rock and Celtic music.
 As a multiracial band in apartheid-era South Africa, Juluka frequently had trouble with the police, and their songs were banned by state-run radio stations, but their brand of Afro-pop nonetheless became popular.

-The song's lyrics have been described as "reflecting the myriad dislocations of South African society."
-According to scholar Timothy Taylor, they describe the story of "the hungry, the searching, all trying to make a better South Africa".
+The song's lyrics have been described as "reflecting the myriad dislocations of South African society," and, according to scholar Timothy Taylor, the story of "the hungry, the searching, all trying to make a better South Africa".
 The song's chorus illustrated its themes, also present in other compositions by Clegg: "They are the scatterlings of Africa/Each uprooted one/On the road to Phelamanga/Where the world began/I love the scatterlings of Africa/Each and every one/In their hearts a burning hunger/Beneath the copper sun."

+According to Clegg, however, the song instead refers to all humans sharing a common African ancestry: "Africa is the cradle of humankind, after all, and it is the continent from where humans made their way north, south, east and west."
+He wrote it while teaching anthropology classes at Witwatersrand University, to impress upon his white students the interconnectedness of all humanity. "[Clegg] reminded us that we are all 'scatterlings of Africa'.
+Africa is the cradle of humankind and all of us trace our roots to the continent where Homo sapiens evolved," the song "reinforcing a sense of belonging to the human family."

 Although "Scatterlings of Africa" uses rousing and upbeat music, it contains musical elements that reflect the themes of the lyrics, including the use of 7/4 meter, denying the listener a regular downbeat.
 The song's introduction is played in a 4/4 meter.
 The song switches between major and minor keys, a device which, according to scholar Timothy Taylor, reflects its rejection of fixed views of identity and social position.
 It thus implies that "Everyone is a scatterling, everyone is displaced by apartheid, [everyone] is left without a stable home or identity."

 As with other songs by Juluka, "Scatterlings of Africa" is influenced by Zulu "ngoma" dance and associated music, as seen in the repeated cycle of vocables, typically rendered as "Ji oyi hmm, oyi hmm hmm" in the introduction.
 The phrase is sung with prominent bass and a heavy beat.
 In the later portion of the song, the same phrase creates a counterpoint with the phrase "O lala, o lala", sung at a high pitch by Clegg.
 In a 1987 cover by Savuka, founded by Clegg after Juluka disbanded, the bass drums are enhanced in volume, creating an exceptionally resonant sound.
 The original version of the song was somewhat shorter than five minutes; Savuka's version also removed a verse, and was thus approximately a minute shorter.